parade-events/blog/_posts/2018-08-21-parade-welcome-guide.markdown

 we encourage student leaders to add their organizations, and for all students to get a feel for how to navigate the app before the fall!

 I'm writing this guide to (hopefully) clarify any questions you may have about navigating Parade.
 Feel free to skip around to a particular section by clicking on that section in the table of contents.

-Let's get started!
+If you're a Northeastern student, you can download the iOS app NOW by [clicking here](https://itunes.apple.com/us/app/parade-events/id1380171412?ls=1&mt=8)!

 ![betaAd]({{site.url}}/{{site.baseurl}}/assets/resources-welcome/betaAd.png)